-These days, police are not taking any chances or giving any benefits of the doubt to anyone, and instead are sending everyone in this situation to court with a felony arrest in Connecticut for Risk of Injury to a Minor, causing havoc to your employment background checks, online reputation, and also triggering a very disruptive and embarrassing Connecticut DCF investigation.
+An arrest for Risk of Injury to a Minor can cause havoc to your employment background checks, online reputation, and also triggering a very disruptive and embarrassing Connecticut DCF investigation.

-For all of these reasons, if you are arrested in Connecticut for Felony Risk of Injury to a Minor Child, you should contact a Connecticut child endangerment lawyer.
+If you are arrested in Connecticut for Felony Risk of Injury to a Minor Child, you should contact a Connecticut child endangerment lawyer as soon as possible.